MosGeo/GrainAnalysis/README.md

 # Grain Pack Analyzer: A companion to Particula

-This repository has been deprecated and all functionalities have been merged with Particula (https://github.com/MosGeo/ParticlePack)
+This repository has been deprecated and all functionalities have been merged with Particula (https://github.com/MosGeo/ParticlePack).
+It will be deleted soon.